cr-bhupesh07/Student-Record-Management-API/README.md

 # Student Record Management API

-A simple REST API built using Node.js and Express.js.
+A simple REST API for managing students, courses, and enrollments using Node.js and Express.js.

 ## Features

-- Add students
+- Add a student
-- View students
+- View all students
-- Update students
+- Update a student
-- Delete students
+- Delete a student
 - Add courses
 - View courses
 - Enroll students in courses